open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 - [Configuration][otel-collector-configuration] for how to configure the OpenTelemetry collector, setting up telemetry pipelines.

-This document describes how you can manage your OpenTelemetry collector deployment at scale.

 ## Basics

 Telemetry collection at scale requires a structured approach to manage agents.